alda-lang/alda-repl-clj/README.md

-# alda-repl-clj
+# alda-repl-clj (DEPRECATED)

+> NOTE: As of May 2017, we have [rewritten the Alda REPL as part of the Java client](https://github.com/alda-lang/alda/issues/154).

 A Clojure implementation of an [Alda](https://github.com/alda-lang/alda) **R**ead-**E**val-**P**lay **L**oop.

-> NOTE: We eventually want to [rewrite the Alda REPL as part of the Java client](https://github.com/alda-lang/alda/issues/154).

 ## Development